 - 1 tablespoon Nutella hazelnut spread

-- 2 tablespoons chopped toasted hazelnuts optional
+- 2 tablespoons chopped toasted hazelnuts or pecans (optional)

 - Preheat oven to 350°